 the immediate past president;

-The six (6) associate members and seven (7) builder members shall be elected at the annual meeting of the membership by majority vote, and each Director shall be elected to serve for one (1) term lasting two (2) years, or until their successor shall have been elected and qualified.
+The six (6) associate members and seven (7) builder members shall be elected at the annual meeting of the membership by majority vote, and each Director shall be elected to serve a maximum of five (5) terms lasting two (2) years, or until their successor shall have been elected and qualified.

 The immediate past president shall automatically serve in the Board of Directors for a one (1) year term commencing as of January 1 of the year immediately following the individual’s last year as President.
 The past president shall have full voting rights on the Board of Directors.

-The director member of the corporation, who is a National Director of the National Association of Home Builders, shall be elected to serve as a voting ex officio board member for a one (1) year term.
-The name of the individual to serve for said one year term shall be determined by those individuals comprising the National Directors of the National Association of Home Builders, and the actual election of said director shall be by the members of the Corporation in the same manner as the election of directors.

-The director member of the corporation, who is a member of the Board of Directors for the Builders Association of the State of Minnesota, shall be elected to serve as a voting ex officio board member for a one (1) year term.
-The name of the individual to serve for said one year term shall be determined by those individuals or members of this corporation and are elected directly to the Builders Association of Minnesota, and the actual election of said director shall be by the members of corporation in the same manner as the election of the directors.

 Each Council established by the Rochester Area Builders, Inc. shall have representatives to the Board of Directors.
 There shall be one voting director for each established Council.
 The director shall be the Chairperson.